eth-cscs/abcpy/doc/source/README.rst

 Let us now introduce some terms to make understanding the rest of this tutorial easier.

-In ABCpy, a :py:class:`abcpy.probabilisticmodel.ProbabilisticModel` object represents a *node* in our network.
+In ABCpy, a :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object represents a *node* in our network.
 This includes the models, which we will usually call *root models* due to the fact that they can be seen as roots of the directed graph (with all nodes that are not root models pointing to the roots, either directly or indirectly).
 The rest of the graph is usually called the *prior*.

 A probabilistic model here has various properties.
 Although it is often possible and useful to think of one as a distribution, there is more associated with this object than just a distribution, which is why we did not call the object distribution.

 For you to perform inference on some data, it is not necessary to understand these properties.
 If you are interested in implementing either your own distributions or other models, please check the `Implementing a new Model`_ section  below.

-The way a bayesian network is now built is simple: :py:class:`abcpy.probabilisticmodel.ProbabilisticModel` object has some input parameters.
-Each of these parameters can either be a 'fixed value', for bayesian networks often called Hyperparameter, or another probabilistic model.
+The way a bayesian network is now built is simple: :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object has some input parameters.
+Each of these parameters can either be a 'fixed value', for bayesian networks often called hyperparameter, or another probabilistic model.
 Behind the scene, ABCpy will ensure that the graph structure is implemented and that inference will be performed on the whole construct.

 Since each node of our graph can be a probabilistic model, it does not have one fixed value.
 However, to perform inference, we of course need to sample values from the probabilistic models, and use those to simulate data.
 These sampled values we will usually call parameter values.
 These values are what you will get as an end result of the inference.

+An important thing to keep in mind: probabilistic models are initialized without sampling values from them immediately.
+This works for inference algorithms, since they will always first sample from the prior.
+However, if you want to implement a graph and then sample from the root model, or any other model within the graph structure, the necessary parameter values will not yet be defined.
+Therefore, if you want to have a 'stand-alone' distribution or model, you will need to call the method :py:method:`abcpy.probabilisticmodels.sample_parameter()` for any parameter in the graph, which is best done right after initializing the relevant parameters.
+Only after this step is performed can you call the :py:method:`abcpy.probabilisticmodel.sample_from_distribution` method to obtain samples from the distribution.

 It is now also possible to define multiple root models on which the inference acts.
 The graphs given for each root model can be connected to those of different root models or they can be independent (however, it is not possible for a root model to be input to another root model within the same round of inference).
 Note though that of course, for each root model, the graph has to be one connected component.
 Otherwise, there is no way for the algorithm to know how to connect the information on different nodes to affect the root model.